CodyAskew9/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+It stands for Document Object Model.
+Its a language neutral API.
+An object representation of the elements of a webpage.

 2. What is an event?

+Its an interaction between the user and a webpage.
+There are many types of events and each one creates an object that contains information about the event triggered.

 3. What is an event listener?

+It listens for an event.
+It takes 2 arguments, the first being the event itself and the second being the action you want to happen as a result of the event being triggered.

 4. Why would we convert a NodeList into an Array?

+You can't use all array methods on a NodeList so you must convert it into an array to do so.

 5. What is a component?

+ A component is HTML, CSS, or JavaScript that has been brought together to be easily reused.